Introduction

 • One issue is that I’d like to avoid detecting people, as that’s not the thing to warn about here.
 I think that can be typically solved using the basic “grid mask” technique.

-The cameras used are Tapo C110, like I used for the Train Motion project.
+The cameras used are Tapo C110, like I used for the Vision project.
 I configure them from 1080p down to 720p as wifi bandwidth is more important than video quality in this usage.
 In RTSP mode, they have different streams -- stream1 is 1280x720 (example: video feed on the right in the screenshot above) whereas stream2 is 640x360 (example: video feed on the left in the screenshot above).
 Interestingly, the feed difference is not just the resolution but surprisingly changes the FoV a lot -- the “low-res” feed has a much wider FoV, which can be quite beneficial in this project.

 The reason I don’t use the 1080p feed is that we don’t have a need for it -- there is a lot of benefit in not using the top higher resolution: a lower res feed uses less bandwidth on the wifi but more important it’s faster to process on the tablet.
 Since the tablet has a pixel resolution of 1200x800, there’s really no point in wasting bandwidth and CPU with a 1080p feed only to scale down the image at the end.